rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230423_New York Times Podcasts.md

 *  One night, I was having a pleasant conversation in the lobby of City Hall and didn't notice
 *  the uniformed brass players and soldiers amassing on the front staircase behind me, forming
 *  a parade, trapping me inside.
-*  Soon I'd tense up at the sound of distant fives.
+*  Soon a tense up at the sound of distant fives.
-*  Felt preposterous, like a metaphor, like a Kafka story.
+*  Felt preposterous, like a metaphor, like a Kafka story, a lowly office clerk in a European
-*  A lowly office clerk in a European city who, every time he leaves his apartment, is encircled
-*  and thwarted by ceremonial parades.
+*  city who every time he leaves his apartment is encircled and thwarted by ceremonial parades.
 *  Except, this couldn't have been clearer.
 *  I wasn't the protagonist.
 *  I was nothing.